evidentart/data-science-projects/sql-projects/supermarket-relational-db/README.md

 # Supermarket Relational DB

 ## Project Overview

-Supermarket Relational DB is a SQL project that demonstrates the design and implementation of a relational database for a retail management system.
+The Supermarket Relational DB is an Oracle SQL project that demonstrates the design and implementation of a relational database for a retail management system.
 The database models suppliers, departments, products, employees, customers, orders, and sales transactions.

-This project was originally created for school, but it has been enhanced and documented to showcase SQL skills suitable for professional review.
+This project was originally created for academic purposes, but it has been enhanced and documented to showcase SQL skills suitable for professional review.

 ---